 The Civil Aviation Authority is the UK’s independent aviation regulator that oversees and regulates all aspects of civil aviation in the United Kingdom.
-It works to ensure that the aviation industry meets the highest safety standards, and that consumers have choice, get value for money, and are protected and treated fairly when they fly.
+It works to ensure that the aviation industry meets the highest safety standards, and that consumers have choice, get value for money, are protected and treated fairly when they fly.
 It also ensures the aviation industry manages security risks effectively and manages the environmental impact of aviation on local communities and the wider population.

 The aviation industry, especially airlines and airports, have extensive supply chains and relationships with third parties; from technology and other service providers to aircrafts to labour.
 The risk of supply chain attacks that could come and affect organisations directly is high.